 When the coils are clean, this heat transfer happens effortlessly.
 But over time, they get covered in a layer of dirt, dust, pollen, and grass clippings.
 This buildup acts like an insulating blanket, trapping the heat and making it much harder for your system to get rid of it.
 This forces your entire air conditioning system to work overtime just to keep you comfortable, which leads to higher energy bills, extra wear and tear on parts, and a home that never feels quite cool enough.

-How They Work to Keep You Cool
+How Your Coils Work to Keep You Cool

 So, how exactly do these coils release heat?
 It’s all about the refrigerant circulating through your AC system.
 Inside your home, the refrigerant absorbs heat from the air and turns from a cold liquid into a hot gas.
 This gas is then pumped to the outdoor unit and through the condenser coils.
 A large fan pulls outside air through the coils, and as the air passes over the metal fins, it draws the heat out of the refrigerant.
 As the refrigerant cools down, it turns back into a liquid and travels back inside to start the process all over again.
 For this cycle to work efficiently, the coil surface needs to be clean.

-High Point’s Climate vs. Your Coils
+Why High Point’s Climate is Tough on Your Coils

 Here in the High Point area, our local climate can be tough on condenser coils.
 The beautiful spring blooms bring high pollen counts, and our humid summers mean there’s a lot of moisture in the air.
 This combination is a magnet for dirt, dust, and other airborne debris, which sticks to the damp coils and creates a thick layer of grime.
 Because of this, AC units in our region often need more attention than those in drier climates.
 Without regular maintenance, this buildup can seriously reduce your AC’s efficiency, forcing it to run longer and harder to cool your home.

-Why Do Condenser Coils Get So Dirty?
+What Makes Your Condenser Coils So Dirty?

 Your outdoor AC unit is built to withstand the elements, but it’s not invincible.
 Its main job is to release the heat pulled from inside your home.
 To do this, a large fan pulls outside air across the condenser coils.
 While this process is great for cooling, it also pulls in whatever is floating around in the air.
 Over time, all that dust, dirt, and debris builds up, forming a grimy layer that can seriously impact your system’s performance.
 Think of it like trying to breathe through a dusty filter; it just doesn’t work as well.